CartoDB/carto-selfhosted-helm/customizations/README.md

 ## Redshift imports

+> :warning: This is currently a feature flag and it's disabled by default.
+Please, contact support if you are interested on using it.

 CARTO selfhosted supports importing data to a Redshift cluster or serverless.
 Follow these instructions to setup your Redshift integration:

 > :warning: This requires access to an AWS account and an existing accessible Redshift endpoint.